A specialized loan for credit card consolidation to simplify multiple debts into one affordable monthly payment.

 How to apply for a Payoff personal loan

 If you’re looking to pay off your credit card debt, then taking out a Payoff Loan might be a good fit for you.
-While they have an origination fee between 0% and 5% of the loan, that’s the only fee you’ll pay during the life of your loan.
-They do require a relatively good credit score of at least 660 to qualify and you can’t have had any credit delinquencies, so it may not be an option if you’ve struggled with paying off your debt in the past.
+It does require a relatively good credit score of at least 660 to qualify, and you can’t have had any credit delinquencies, so it may not be an option if you’ve struggled with paying off your debt in the past.
 As with any big financial decision, it’s a good idea to shop around to find a loan with the best rates and terms for your individual needs.